 Legal representation is never necessitated in a mediation process, unlike in litigated divorce; however, consulting with a lawyer may help a spouse a lot in understanding how to negotiate properly and if the final agreement will not compromise his/her future as well as the children’s future.

-According to the law firm Kirker Davis, LLP, divorce proceedings involving formal court hearings and judicial decisions are always immensely costly in time and resources.
+Divorce proceedings involving formal court hearings and judicial decisions are always immensely costly in time and resources.
 It is recommended for married couples who are seeking a divorce to consider alternative dispute resolutions before entering their case into the already overcrowded court system.
 In fact, some Texas counties require that a couple first goes through mediation in an attempt to solve their divorce quicker and with less complexity.
 Mediation is an often overlooked option that divorcing couples should consider before pursuing litigation as an option.